peekjef72/httpapi_exporter/contribs/veeam/README.md

         replacement: "veeam-exporter-hostname.domain:9247"  # The veeam exporter's real hostname.

 ```

 ## Metrics

-The collected metrics are defined in separeted files positionned the folder conf/metrics.
+The collected metrics are defined in separated files positioned the folder conf/metrics.
 All Values, computations, labels are defined in the metrics files, meaning that the exporter does nothing internally on values.
 The configuration fully drives how values are rendered.

 ### Collected Metrics

 All metrics are defined in the configuration file (conf/metrics/*.yml).
-You can retrive all metrics' names here.
+You can retrieve all metrics' names here.
 Most of them have help text too.

 by default the history of backup job and tasks are set to 12h.
 You can update this value in config file for the init script; the format is the golang time.duration so hours (Xh) or second (Ys) (or days (Zd))